zen0zero/SplitRudder/README.md

 As they say, it works for me, YMMV, use at your own risk.

 Have fun and stay away from propellers :)

+PS: to test and design the mechanical part, I used and strongly recommend [Linkage](http://blog.rectorsquid.com/linkage-mechanism-designer-and-simulator/).
+Will upload my test file as soon as I verify it.

+Youtube videos coming shortly